FrankYingda/JITAR/README.md

 ## Server Deployment
 The server was built on Ubuntu 18.04 with MySQL 8.0, Apache 2.4.29 and PHP 7.2.
 Please be sure those services were successfully installed.

-The files under /PHP needed to be copied to /var/www/html.
+The files under /PHP needed to be copied to /var/www/html, and you need to modify those files to fit in the right database address.

 The files under /MySQL are the sql script to build database.